 The tojásos nokedli is proof that spätzle-like dumplings can play more than just a supporting role on a plate.
-Using a strainer board, all you need to do is shave coarse bits of runny dough into a pot of simmering water (scoop them out when they appear on the surface a few minutes later).
+Using a spätzle maker (or a colander), all you need to do is shave coarse bits of runny dough into a pot of simmering water and scoop them out when they appear on the surface a few minutes later.
 The key to this dish is the creamy scrambled eggs folded into and glued to the dumplings.
 As well as a side of fresh, sweet-sour lettuce.

 Yield: 4 servings; Total time: 45 minutes